 Ferruginous Hawk (Buteo regalis)

 The Ferruginous Hawk’s habitat can be found throughout the entire Colorado state.
 The raptor can reach 26 inches in length and has almost 5 feet wingspan.
 The average weight of a male Ferruginous Hawk is 37 ounces.
 A Ferruginous Hawk female weight up to 43 ounces.
 They eat medium-sized mammals and feed on small birds.

 Golden Eagle (Aquila chrysaetos)

-Golden Eagle is a resident of the Colorado state.
+Golden Eagle is a resident of Colorado state.
 It has a length of 3 feet and the wingspan is around 7.5 feet.
 As the common practice of raptors, the females always weigh more than the males.
 The females are nearly 14 pounds and the males weigh 10 pounds as the maximum.
 Read more about the Eagle Symbolism here.

 Northern Goshawk (Accipiter gentilis)

 The Northern Goshawk is all year long seen in Colorado.
 They can have a 3-4 feet wingspan and is 19-27 inches in length.
 It weighs 1 to 3.5 pounds.
 They prey on the species as per the area they live.
-It includes shrews, mice, jackrabbits, racoons, geese, woodpeckers, squirrels, etc.
+It includes shrews, mice, jackrabbits, raccoons, geese, woodpeckers, squirrels, etc.

 Northern Harrier (Circus hudsonius)

 The Northern Harrier occurs throughout entire North America and is also a resident of Colorado.
 Their wingspan is 4 feet and the length is 20 inches.
 The females weigh more than the males, weigh nearly 21 ounces and 13.75 ounces.
 Their majority of diet includes small mammals and ground squirrels or mice.